 They are monitored daily, and should they not catch their own food for a period of three days, we will provide food for them as they regain their fitness and hone their hunting skills.
 Although not captive-born cheetahs, the decision was made to enrol them in our Cheetah Rewilding Program as they were separated from their mother, and we want to ensure their readiness for translocation to a large reserve where there might be other predators.
 Because they are wild-born, we expect their rewilding phase to be under six months.

-We plan to rehome them during the first quarter of 2023, with each cat going to separate reserves.
-This is important to prevent inbreeding and maintain the genetic diversity of this endangered species.
+We plan to rehome them during the first half of 2023, with each cat going to separate reserves.
+This is important to prevent inbreeding and maintain the genetic diversity of this threatened species.

 Stay tuned via social media and our website blog for further updates on the Kalahari siblings and the arrival of our first captive cheetah.

 CCFA Intern Update - May 2023Our two 2023 Greening Young Futures interns have been busy with their six-month placements since the beginning of April at Nyosi Wildlife Reserve.
 We caught up recently with Akona Ngalo and Vuyisanani “Tshatshu” Busakwe to find out how...